Miccighel/MichaelSoprano/content/post/information-analysis-and-processing-for-training/index.md

 ---
 title: Information Analysis and Processing for Training
-subtitle: Bachelor's Degree and Master's Degree courses at the University of Udine
+subtitle: Bachelor's Degree in Sports Science and Master's Degree in Sciences and Techniques of Preventive and Adapted Physical Activities at the University of Udine

-summary: "Bachelor's Degree and Master's Degree courses in Information Analysis and Processing for Training"
+summary: "Courses offered within the Bachelor's Degree in Sports Science and the Master's Degree in Sciences and Techniques of Preventive and Adapted Physical Activities at the University of Udine"

 projects: []